ChristopherBrum/Networking/http/intro_to_http.md

 - This piece of data will be sent with each request made to the same webpage to help the server identify your browser.
 - The browser on your computer stores the cookie which means you can shut your restart your computer the cookie info would still exist.

 > When logging into a website a new **session id** is created and saved in a **cookie** on your browser, which is attached to every new request sent to that webpage that allows the server to identify this client.
 When the server gets a request containing a session id it finds the data associated with that id, and this is where it "remembers" the state for that session id(client).

+> The session id is implemented as a random string and comes in the form of a cookie stored on the computer.

 - The session data is stored somewhere on the _server_.
 - The session id is served on the _client_.